 Madrid Science and Innovation Exhibition

-In 2019 IMDEA institutes participated in the Madrid Science and Innovation Exhibition, organised by IFEMA (Feria de Madrid).
+In 2019 and 2021 IMDEA institutes participated in the Madrid Science and Innovation Exhibition, organised by IFEMA (Feria de Madrid).
 This initiative, coordinated by the madrimasd Foundation for Knowledge, comprised more than twenty workshops in which visitors could use their hands and their brain to create science and innovate.
 There were almost one hundred researchers from the IMDEA institutes who demonstrated simple scientific experiments and explained complex investigation results in relation to projects and ideas which help improve people’s lives.

 Ultimately, participating in initiatives to educate the public about science and the people who dedicate themselves to science is in the DNA of the IMDEA institutes.
 Thus, institute researchers will continue to carry out what they have done up to now: responding enthusiastically to proposals which enable them to get closer to the public.